-2 Dead, 43 Injured in 'Horrific' School Bus Collision in New Jersey: The Latest
+2 Dead, 43 Injured in 'Horrific' School Bus Crash in New Jersey: The Latest

 What happened in the New Jersey school bus crash?

-A school bus traveling from East Brook Middle School with 38 students and seven adults collided with a red dump truck along Interstate 80 on Thursday morning.
-A teacher and a student died in the collision.
+A school bus was traveling from East Brook Middle School to Waterloo Village, a restored 19th century town and popular field trip destination located about 5 miles from the crash, with 38 students and seven adults when it collided with a red dump truck along Interstate 80 on Thursday morning.
+The bus was one of three taking students on the field trip.
+The two other buses were not involved in the crash and sent back to the school.

-The students were on the way to Waterloo Village from the middle school when the collision happened.
+The students were on the way to Waterloo Village from the middle school when the bus crash happened.
+The collision between the bus and dump truck caused the school bus to rip apart, tearing off the front end and undercarriage.
+The dump truck’s front end was also mangled.
+A teacher and a student died in the bus crash, officials said in a press conference Thursday.

-Theo Ancevski, a student riding on the bus, told the AP he was sitting in the fourth row from the front when it crashed.
+Theo Ancevski, an 11-year-old student riding on the bus, told the AP he was sitting in the fourth row from the front when it crashed.

 “I heard a scraping sound and we toppled over the highway.
 A lot of people were screaming and hanging from their seatbelts,” he said.
 “A lot of people were injured.”